These digital and print outlets have pushed Islamophobic discourse and thought.

-This Finland-based blog was founded October 2007 and is run by Kenneth G. Sikorski (US-born who addressed the inaugural Counter Jihad conference in Brussels on 18 October 2007, and attended the Counter Jihad conference in London on 24 September 2011).
+This Finland-based blog was founded in October 2007 and is run by US-born Kenneth G. Sikorski.
+Sikorski addressed the inaugural Counter Jihad conference in Brussels on 18 October 2007, and attended the Counter Jihad conference in London on 24 September 2011.

 It is part of a network which has published the Fjordman Files to ensure Fjordman’s material is distributed widely across the web, preventing it from being permanently taken down.